troychaplin/block-accessibility-checks/README.md

 - **Unified Validation:** JavaScript-only validation system ensures consistent real-time feedback across all contexts
 - **Individual Check Control:** Configure validation levels (error/warning/disabled) for each accessibility check per block type
 - **Grouped Message Display:** Organized error and warning messages in the inspector panel for better user experience
+- **Issue Categorization:** Separate display groups for accessibility and validation issues in the block editor
 - **Custom Error Messages:** Support for custom error and warning messages for each accessibility check

 ## Core Block Checks